Ashwagandha: The Ancient Root for Modern Immune Support

-One of the reasons the plant is so important to traditional healing modalities (such as Ayurveda and Traditional Chinese Medicine): ashwagandha was perceived as doing a lot for wellness and disease on its very own, without the use of any other herbs to support it!
+One of the reasons the plant is so important to traditional healing modalities (such as Ayurveda and Traditional Medicine): ashwagandha was perceived as doing a lot for wellness and disease on its very own, without the use of any other herbs to support it!

-Today, modern scientific research shows that yes, ashwagandha may be capable of far more than the average herb for the body’s health.
+Today, scientific research shows that yes, ashwagandha may be capable of far more than the average herb for the body’s health.
 Besides being effective in some of the same ways that ginseng is effective (though notably less potent in these areas), ashwagandha can:

 - Soothe the nervous system